-Eloisa Ruano Gonzalez is planning to start her traineeship with the YWCA Sonoma County this fall after completing her second year in the University of San Francisco’s counseling psychology graduate program.
+Eloisa Masror has started her traineeship with the YWCA Sonoma County this fall after completing her second year in the University of San Francisco’s counseling psychology graduate program.
 As a trainee, she will be working with survivors of domestic and intimate partner violence.

 Prior to pursuing a counseling career, Eloísa spent about 15 years working as a journalist, covering education, government, and the Latinx and immigrant communities.
 She previously worked for Santa Rosa’s Press Democrat, where she was promoted as a local news editor shortly after she and her colleagues received a Pulitzer Prize for breaking news for their coverage of the devastating 2017 wildfires.
 As a journalist, she often had to conduct difficult interviews with survivors of violence, natural disasters, and other tragedies.
 She learned how to approach people in a gentle, empathetic, and compassionate manner and sit with them in their discomfort and pain.
 She plans to bring these skills to her future job as a marriage and family therapist.